-Waste transfer areas (WTA) will be established to manage material destined for offsite disposal until a qualified contractor(s) transports it to the appropriate facility(ies).
-Two WTAs will be established: one at the operations camp site to manage kitchen waste and recyclables, and another at the plant site to manage hazardous and non-hazardous waste.
+During Operations, two WTAs will be established: one at the operations camp site to manage kitchen waste and recyclables, and another at the plant site to manage hazardous and non-hazardous waste.
 Contractor pickup frequency will vary depending on quantity of waste at the WTAs, but it is anticipated that pickup of general refuse and recycling waste streams will be weekly.

 Each WTA will be designed to adequately and safely store a sufficient quantity of waste over a prescribed time period of between one and three months.
 WTAs will be bear-proof and secure to prevent attraction of wildlife, leaching of material into soils or waterways, and to provide protection from weather.
-Additionally, hazardous waste disposal facility at the plant site WTA will be adequately designed to contain spills with construction of lined berms.
+Additionally, hazardous waste disposal facility at the plant site WTA will be adequately designed in accordance to the type of material being held and the Hazardous Waste Regulation requirements.

 - Incineration: This zone will store the waste stream to be incinerated. - Recycling: This zone will store items that can be recycled.
-Inert materials to be stored in this area include camp-related recyclables, rubber, metals, plastics, papers and cardboard.
-These items will be placed in separate designated containers or areas within the recycle area.
-Once these containers or areas become full, the contents will be shipped offsite for recycling at an approved facility. - Waste sorting guidelines and SOPs related to waste flow (generation points, waste collection/handling, operation of waste sorting and processing facilities) will be developed in accordance with the WMP and implemented prior to the start of construction.
+Inert materials to be stored in this area include camp-related recyclables, rubber, metals, plastics, papers and soiled cardboard.
+These items will be placed in separate designated containers or in roll-off bins.
+Once these containers or areas become full, the contents will be shipped offsite for recycling at an approved facility.

+Waste sorting guidelines and SOPs related to waste flow (generation points, waste collection/handling, operation of waste sorting and processing facilities) will be developed in accordance with the WMP and implemented prior to the start of construction.